DylnH/Engineering_4_Notebook/README.md

 ### Assignment Description

 In this assignment, we created a number generator that would pick a random number from 1-6.
+For this assignment, we needed to use "import random" which is a function that is used to select random results out of possible outcomes.
+This assignment, if done correctly, should have relatively clean code and should be really fun to use.

 ### Evidence